acareaga/trelora-leaderboard/README.md

 ### Instructions

-* clone the project in your terminal by running `git clone git@bitbucket.org:ratingsa/ratinganimals.git`
+* clone the project in your terminal by running `git clone git@github.com:acareaga/trelora-leaderboard.git/ratinganimals.git`
 * start the server with `rails s` and visit `http://localhost:3000` in your preferred browser
-* to run the tests, run `bundle exec rake test` in the terminal
+* to run the tests, run `rspec` in the terminal

+For display purpose only, API endpoints are secure.

 ### Areas of Focus